nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 Unfortunately, the I-beam example above is not very representative of a real-world workflow.
 In a real engineering team, where you run a mix of tools from Dassault and Ansys and Siemens and whoever else, you don't typically have hand-coded geometry creation functions, hand-coded moment of inertia and deflection equations, and a simple 2D design space.
-Instead, you have a complex mix of often siloed products, with friction-heavy interfaces, and no straightforward way of closing the loop between CAD and simulation.
+Instead, you have a complex mix of often siloed products, with friction-heavy interfaces, no ability to wrap things in automatic differentiation libraries, and no straightforward way of closing the loop between CAD and simulation.

 As a result, your actual process will probably be more like this: